Sid Meier's Colonization: Gameplay

-Converts are good at all land skills though poor at manufacturing.

 Horses must initially be imported from Europe.
 If any colony produces food to excess and has 2 or more horses, the horses will breed.
-An unskilled colonist (including a petty criminal) who enters a neutral or friendly Indian village on horseback may (rarely) be killed, may be given a gift, or may be promoted to be a specialist scout.
-Seasoned scouts have a better chance of getting a favorable reaction when entering a village, and an improved chance of discovering a fabled Fountain of Youth when investigating ancient ruins.
+An unskilled colonist (including a petty criminal) who enters a neutral or friendly Indian settlement on horseback may (rarely) be killed, may be given a gift, or may be promoted to be a specialist scout.
+Seasoned scouts have a better chance of getting a favorable reaction when entering a settlement, and an improved chance of discovering a fabled Fountain of Youth when investigating ancient ruins.
 This causes a sudden influx of potential colonists to the player's European port.
 Furthermore, mounted soldiers are more effective and have a better survival rate than dismounted infantry.

-Each colonial power has certain bonuses that make them different from each other.
-Aside from European colonial powers, the NPC powers include eight Native American tribes, in four main categories.
-Each Native American settlement can convert one regular colonist into a specialist.
-More advanced tribes (Incas and Aztecs) live in larger cities.

 Analogous to "World Wonders" in the Civilization series of games, social and industrial advances are achieved by the addition of "Founding Fathers" to the "Continental Congress".
 These are gained by colonists generating sufficient "Liberty Bells", a representation of colonial pride.
 These are all named after real historical figures, such as Francisco Coronado and Pocahontas.

 One main driving impulse in Colonization is the gathering of natural resources, such as lumber (for building), ore (for manufacturing), and food (for population growth).
 Squares on the map have basic values of resource output (depending on the type of terrain and if a river runs through it), but certain "prime" squares have higher or double output values, making them highly desirable.
 Pioneers can expend tools to create roads on tiles, increasing their yield and removing terrain movement penalties, or remove features such as forests to make room for agriculture.
 They can also "plow" flat terrain to increase agricultural yields.

 The ultimate goal of the game is winning independence from the mother country.
 When the player has a sufficiently high percentage of "Sons of Liberty", he may choose to declare independence.
 He then has to defeat most of the King's army to win, which is not an easy task as the royal army and navy are individually more powerful and usually more numerous than the player's colonial forces.
 The King's troops are however unused to fighting in the New World and are more easily defeated in rough terrain.
 Other colonial powers may help with the enterprise, analogous to the French intervention in the American Revolutionary War.
 Of course, if the player has a large enough treasury, another foreign power may provide military aid in the form of mercenaries.